sighupio/fury-kubernetes-dr/katalog/velero/README.md

 ## Server deployment

-Every velero deployment, does not matter if is on premises or in any of the supported cloud has preconfigured an [schedule](velero-base/schedule.yaml) to backup all cluster manifests in an object storage.
+Every velero deployment, does not matter if on premises or in any of the supported cloud, has preconfigured a [schedule](velero-base/schedule.yaml) to backup all cluster manifests in an object storage.
 The backup is triggered every 15 minutes.